MaxAndGeorge-Author/Max-And-George-Universe/docs/world/index.md

-# Characters & Places
+# :material-map-marker: Characters & Places

 Information about key characters and locations.

-More content coming soon.